neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 :align: center
 :width: 600px

-Tensor component analysis.
+Tensor component analysis {cite:p}`https://doi.org/10.1016/j.neuron.2018.05.015`.
 ```

 This may seem a bit abstract, so let's see what it yields when applied to real data.

 [This experiment](#ensembles-experiment) is still focussed on spatial navigation but we’ve switched to mice, and what we call a plus maze – which you can see in [panel A](#ensembles-experiment).
 Essentially the mouse starts in either the east or west arm, has to navigate to either the north or the south, and then if it’s correct it receives a reward.

 So, what does applying tensor component analysis to the neural data recorded during this experiment reveal?